Is Jackson Arnold’s ‘inconsistent’ play concerning for Sooners?

 In Jackson Arnold’s third start of his career, he showed there’s still a lot of room for development.

 [autotag]Jackson Arnold[/autotag]’s first three starts have been a roller coaster.
-There’s been a lot of good, but there have been a lot of moments where you remember this is a young quarterback.
+There has been a great deal of good, but there have been many moments where you remember this is a young quarterback.
 Against Houston, it looked like it was just the third start of his career.

-On Saturday night, Jackson Arnold struggled.
+On Saturday night, Arnold struggled.
 There’s no real way around it.
-The offensive line was much better in pass protection last night.
+The offensive line was much better in pass protection.
 But Arnold either couldn’t find anyone downfield to throw it to or was unwilling to pull the trigger.

-There were times he looked like he was putting things together, but toward the end of the first half, began to press, hoping to get Oklahoma moving on offense.
+There were times he looked like he was putting things together.
+However, toward the end of the first half, he began to press, hoping to get Oklahoma moving on offense.
 But with a limited running game, there wasn’t much reason for Houston to commit extra defenders to the box.
 When the Sooners did get man coverage, the wide receivers struggled to get open consistently.

 On Arnold’s interception, the broadcast pointed out that Deion Burks changed the angle on his post route as Arnold was about to release the ball, allowing the defensive back to come underneath Burks to secure the pick.

-Arnold has a lot of development that needs to happen.
+Arnold has a great deal of development that needs to happen.
 There’s no doubt about that.
 But he was also without four of the top five wide receivers projected to make a significant impact this season.
-The Sooners don’t have a running game to speak of.
+The Sooners also don’t have a running game to speak of.

 The developmental timeline of any college player varies.
 A select few hit the ground running with little issues.
 A vast majority, however, take time to develop.
 They experience growing pains, sometimes against opponents that are considered overmatched on paper.